A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 A clinic with a team of pain specialists and allied health professionals specialising in the treatment of chronic pain.

-A team of health professionals who collaborate to discuss a patient’s physical and emotional needs and decide on treatment.
+A team of health professionals who work together to discuss a patient’s physical and emotional needs and decide on which treatment to recommend.

 A benign condition that increases the risk of developing endocrine tumours.

 The thickest layer of tissue in the bladder; made up of muscle.
 Also known as the muscle layer.